Animal rights groups slam bear use at Russian soccer match

 MOSCOW (AP) — Animal rights groups have condemned the use of a bear that performed before a Russian soccer match.

-The routine happened before a Russia second division match Sunday in the city of Pyatigorsk.
+The routine happened before a third division match Sunday in the city of Pyatigorsk.
 TV footage from the game showed the animal being led to the Mashuk-KMV Pyatigorsk club’s stadium, clapping at spectators.
 The bear, named Tima, also held the ball before handing it over to the referee.

 The stadium’s announcer claimed that the bear will take part in the World Cup’s opening ceremony in Moscow in June, but soccer authorities haven’t confirmed that.
 The club’s manager says it was borrowed from a circus.

-Note: This story has been corrected to show that the soccer team is in the third division, not the second division.